 Devious thoughts to make it sound really bad came to mind and I was soon having fun watching them go through the same experience I had.

 Some took it better than others.

 It was hilarious watching the show, with new people coming and having the fear on their faces of not knowing what to expect.

 The piece-de-resistance was when a young girl put everyone to shame and happily took the basket of meat and started feeding the hyenas with a big grin on her face.

 You wouldn’t get this show at Disneyland I thought!

 After 45 minutes I left and wandered back in the dark with a big smile on my face.

 I love seeing wildlife, so being up close with one of Africa’s most dangerous predators was incredible.
 I will never forget it snapping that meat from right in front of my face.

-Learn more about Ethiopia with my Ethiopia travel guide.
+Learn more about Ethiopia with my complete Ethiopia travel guide.